Fazal Shahabuddin

 Fazal Shahabuddin (4 February 1936 – 9 February 2014) was a Bangladeshi poet and journalist.
 He was awarded Bangla Academy Literary Award in 1973 and Ekushey Padak in 1988.

 Early life and career

 Shahabuddin was born in Dhaka in 1936.
+His family hailed from the village of Shahpur in Nabinagar, Brahmanbaria District.
 His poetry spanned four decades from the mid-60s until his death.
 He was the founding editor of Bichitra, a weekly magazine, and he also worked at Shachitra Shandhani and Dainik Bangla.